- Where to start to create the best eCommerce website homepages?

 Nike: The power of visual content

 Being one of the biggest retailers of athletic products, Nike tells customers their business value using a single image on a website homepage - and they succeed at it.
-The image show-shoppers that Nike produces are a combination of confidence, diversity and inclusiveness.
-All this information makes up one message and the responsive website design helps to increase the conversion rate.
+The image shows that Nike products are a combination of confidence, diversity, and inclusiveness.
+All this information makes up one message.

 Zoffoli: Message and Video